imujtaba8488/package_im_stepper/README.md

 ## Publications

 Here's a collection of articles, examples, posts, etc. about im_stepper.
-If you find an another one please let me know.
+If you find another one please let me know.

 * Medium Article with IconStepper Example: [Beautiful Page Indicators and Steppers with the im_stepper package](https://imujtaba8488.medium.com/beautiful-page-indicators-and-steppers-with-the-im-stepper-package-8c091cf5364e)

 ## Recent Changes

+Here's a list of some important changes.
+Find complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog)

-* BugFix - ticker disposed with active ticker.
-[More Info!](https://pub.dev/packages/im_stepper/changelog)
+* BugFix - ticker disposed with active ticker. [count: 2]

 ## About